hideouts-io/Interface-Sentinel/README.md

 sudo rm -rf /Applications/MenuBarNetToggle.app
 ```

-If you ran the application directly from the source tree, also remove its generated build directory if desired:
+If the source checkout is no longer needed, its generated build directory can be removed separately from inside that checkout:

 ```sh
 rm -rf build